SahadriX/keploy/HACKTOBERFEST_GUIDE.md

 ## Our Journey with Hacktoberfest ❤️

 [Hacktoberfest](https://hacktoberfest.com/) is an initiative that matters very deeply to us.
 We launched the first iteration of Keploy as a mere open-source project in December 2021.
-Hacktoberfest 2022 was truly a game-changer for us, as we saw over 200 contributions from some lovely members of the open-source community that October.
+Hacktoberfest 2022 was truly a game-changer for us as we received over 1000+ PRs from people around the world, and it helped shape Keploy into what it is today!

 There are many different ways you can contribute to [Keploy](https://keploy.io).
 If you’ve ever wanted to contribute to open-source now is your chance!